12 Jun DIY Gutter Guard – Pros and Cons

 The square option is designed for roof tiles whilst the ridge option is designed for corrugated roofing.
 This material has greater durability however it is more difficult to install.

 The hedgehog or bottle brush filter is the easiest of the 4 to install.
 After cutting it to size, you simply slide the gutter guard into the gutter.
 The overall protection of this system is questionable.
-Leaves are prone to getting stuck in bottle brush guard (as opposed to on it), which leads to deterioration and compost that forms in the bottom of gutter.
+Leaves are prone to get stuck in bottlebrush guard (as opposed to on it), which leads to deterioration and compost that forms in the bottom of the gutter.

 What is the best Gutter Guard for Your Roof?

-Each of the 4 DIY gutter guard options listed above have their pros and cons however for durability and effectiveness, the power coated option stands out.
-It is however the most difficult to install.
+Each of the 4 DIY gutter guard options listed above has their pros and cons however for durability and effectiveness, the powder-coated option stands out.
+It is, however, the most difficult to install.
 If you are prepared to install the gutter guard yourself, make sure you check the quality of the product you are purchasing.
 Not all powder coated gutter guards are created equal.
-At Aussie Gutter Protection, we only use high quality Tapex gutter guards that are proudly made in Australia.
+At Aussie Gutter Protection, we only use high-quality Tapex gutter guards that are proudly made in Australia.
 They come with a 10-15 year warranty and are renowned for quality, durability and effectiveness.

 If you have any questions or would like assistance with your gutter protection needs take our Gutter Guard finder quiz which will help you decide what will best suit your situation.